Remote access to the Linux desktop with SSL encryption: x11vnc + SSVNC client

 We have finished with the server.
 Proceed with the installation of the client.

 - Installation and use of client SSVNC

 In fact the client to the server will not be installed And 'possible to directly download the binaries available for Windows, MAC OS and Unix / Linux.
 We can grab the file from here .
-If you want you can collect the files containing the binaries of the operating system only in our interest or those containing the source code of the client by going to this page .
+If you want you can collect the files containing the binaries of the operating system only to our interests or those containing the source code of the client by going to this page .
 I decided to use SSVNC also because downloading on a USB stick all the binaries for various operating systems can access our desktop with any computer available in the world without having to install anything! ...
 Also for example in an Internet Cafe in London ...
 Of course, mind you as stored in the encryption certificates and do not miss the USB stick!